ZANdewanai/Genshin-Impact-Rich-Presence/README.md

 ## 🙏 Credits & License

 **Author**: Created, developed, and maintained by [@ZANdewanai](https://github.com/ZANdewanai).
-This version is a complete from-scratch rewrite — architecture, OCR pipeline, sensor system, and GUI are all original work built on the same core idea of screen-capture OCR driving Discord Rich Presence.

 **Image Assets**: Intellectual property of HoYoverse © miHoYo.
 All rights reserved.
 Some assets sourced from the [Genshin Impact Fandom Wiki](https://genshin-impact.fandom.com/).